Weight and Intimacy

 The Link between Self-confidence and Intimacy

-I work in a bariatric clinic, so I see a lot of people transition from being morbidly obese, or obese, to reaching a healthier, more active weight.
+I work in a bariatric clinic, so I see a lot of people transition from being affected by obesity or severe obesity, to reaching a healthier, more active weight.
 One of the areas of life I tell people to think about prior to surgery is how their relationships will be affected by experiencing a dramatic weight-loss.

 A lot of people give me a blank stare, because they haven’t really thought about the connection between the two.
 And while there are lots of people who are in healthy relationships, there are those that realize they may have settled.
 They felt no one else would ever love them or want them, so they chose to be with the one person they felt would.
 Maybe they chose to stay in an abusive relationship because they didn’t feel they deserved better.